 This exam contains about 10 questions and normally takes about 10 minutes to complete.
 Two or more versions are offered so if you fail one you can try again immediately.
-It is offered on the following dates.
+You may be able to take it on several different days.